+LS 542 Information Seeking Behavior in User

+Interface Design

-LS 542 Information Seeking Behavior in User Interface Design 3.00 design for information retrieval systems based on an understanding of human information seeking behavior.
+This course overviews theoretical and practical frameworks for a user centered approach to information service.
+The course concentrates on user interface design for information retrieval systems based on an understanding of human information seeking behavior.
 This course will cover (1) theoretical foundations of various information behaviors and (2) practical analysis using user interface design principles, task and user analysis, user interface evaluation, and usability testing.